laffan/drag-cap/README.md

 # DragCap

-A simple bash script for capturing content you need to drag through.
+A simple bash script for capturing content you need to drag through on macOS.

 ## Installation